vkbo/novelWriter/docs/source/usage_interface.rst

 Whether a document uses a "Status" or "Importance" flag depends on which root folder it lives in.
 If it's in the :guilabel:`Novel` folder, it uses the "Status" flag, otherwise it uses an "Importance" flag.
-Some folders, like :guilabel:`Trash` and :guilabel:`Outtakes` allow both.
+Some folders, like :guilabel:`Trash` and :guilabel:`Archive` allow both.

 .. _a_ui_tree_dnd: